Why do mountain bikers whip? 🚴

 Mountain bikers do this to avoid catching their back wheel on the lip of the ramp or jumping and flipping over backwards.

 Also, Mountain bikers turn their handlebars because they want to maintain the balance of the bike.
 When they jump, the weight shifts towards the front of the bike.
-This causes it to tilt, and if they don’t counter-steer, it’ll cause them to crash, so they have to be very careful while doing this.
+This causes it to tilt and if they don’t counter-steer, it’ll cause them to crash, so they have to be very careful while doing this.

 How do you whip on a mountain bike?
 (Step-by-Step Guide)

-It’s not always easy to get going on a mountain bike.
+It’s not always easy to get going when you’re on a mountain bike.
 You need to become aware of your body and use your core strength in order to get the momentum going, then continue using that momentum by leaning into the turns and following it through with your upper body.

 A whip is a short, sharp, sudden turn that a rider performs to change directions quickly.
-It can be performed by propelling oneself sideways from the bike and then back on again or using the handlebars for leverage.
+It can be performed either by propelling oneself sideways from the bike and then back on again or by using the handlebars for leverage.

 So, here is the step-by-step guide we made especially for you that will show you how to whip on a mountain bike with ease: